-(1) Amount includes net (amortization of premiums), accretion of discounts and (amortization/recovery of basis) of approximately \$(60.3) million for Agency RMBS, approximately \$8.1 million for Non-Agency RMBS, approximately \$(106) thousand for Agency and Non-Agency CMBS and approximately \$152 thousand for other securities for year ended December 31, 2013.
-In accordance with GAAP, interest income does not include \$1.4 million for linked transactions for the year ended December 31, 2013; instead such amounts are included in gain (loss) on linked transactions.
+(1) Amount includes net (amortization of premiums), accretion of discounts and (amortization/recovery of basis) of approximately \$(48.1) million for Agency RMBS, approximately \$(8.0) million for Non-Agency RMBS, approximately \$(1.1) million for Residential Whole-Loans and \$2.6 million for other securities for the year ended December 31, 2015.
+For the year ended December 31, 2014, amount includes net (amortization of premiums), accretion of discounts and (amortization/recovery of basis) of approximately \$(57.1) million for Agency RMBS, approximately \$(3.3) million for Non-Agency RMBS, approximately \$(435) thousand for Agency and Non-Agency CMBS, approximately \$(26) thousand for Residential Whole-Loans and approximately \$858 thousand for other securities.
+For the year ended December 31, 2013, amount includes net (amortization of premiums), accretion of discounts and (amortization/recovery of basis) of approximately \$(60.3) million for Agency RMBS, approximately \$8.1 million for Non-Agency RMBS, approximately \$(106) thousand for Agency and Non-Agency CMBS and approximately \$152 thousand for other securities.
+In accordance with GAAP, interest income does not include approximately \$2.9 million and \$1.4 million for linked transactions for the years ended December 31, 2014 and December 31, 2013, respectively; instead such amounts are included in gain (loss) on linked transactions.

-(2) For the year ended December 31, 2013, cost of funds does not include accrual and settlement of interest associated with derivative instruments and linked transactions of approximately \$22.9 million and \$271 thousand, respectively.
-In accordance with GAAP, such costs are included in gain (loss) on derivative instruments and gain (loss) on linked transactions, respectively, in the Statement of Operations.
+(2) For the years ended December 31, 2015, December 31, 2014 and December 31, 2013, cost of funds does not include accrual and settlement of interest, net of premium amortization on MAC swaps, of approximately \$19.1 million, \$29.9 million and \$22.9 million associated with derivative instruments and \$0, \$546 thousand and \$271 thousand associated with linked transactions, respectively.
+In accordance with GAAP, such costs are included in gain (loss) on derivative instruments, in the Consolidated Statement of Operations.